gs-residential/vue-apple-login/README.md

 `:onFailure` will be called when authentication failed.
 **Make sure `usePopup` is set to `true` for callback to work.**

-On a succesfull login you we get the following data
+On a succesfull login you will get the following data
 ```json
 {
   "authorization": {